-It took 1 to 2 weeks, with morning and afternoon sessions, to go through the teachings and booklet with our students.
+It took 1 to 2 weeks, with morning and afternoon sessions, to go through the teachings and booklet with our adult students.

 Then when they went through the booklet with the children, it only took about four hours.
 It could be done in a morning or an afternoon, including one or two breaks.

 (Our students could do it faster with the kids, because when we were teaching 25-40 young adults, we needed to be translated from English to Arabic.
 When the young adults did it with the children, they did not need translation and worked with only 3-4 children each.)